Mut4All: Fuzzing Compilers via LLM-Synthesized Mutators Learned from Bug Reports: Introduction

 \textit{C3: Limited Cross-Language Generalizability.} Ideally, a compiler fuzzer should work across multiple programming languages and compilers for broader applicability~\cite{xia2024fuzz4all}.
 That said, due to substantial differences in language design and compiler infrastructures, mutators' implementation is often tightly coupled to a specific compiler.
 Even when designed to be generic, mutators that work well for one compiler may not be effective—or even functional—for another, making cross-language reuse difficult.
 Most existing fuzzers are designed for a single language, with mutators tailored to specific compiler infrastructures (e.g., GrayC~\cite{even2023grayc} and Clozemaster~\cite{gao2025clozemaster} only work for C and Rust, respectively).
 Extending them to new targets is inherently challenging, often requiring thousands of lines of code to accommodate differences in syntax, type systems, and compiler internals.
 While the rise of LLMs trained on multilingual code offers promise for cross-language transfer~\cite{xia2024fuzz4all}, current mutation-based fuzzers (even MetaMut and Clozemaster) have yet to fully exploit this capability.
 Achieving high-quality mutator transfer and reuse across languages remains an open challenge.

-\smalltitle{Our work} We introduce \ourtool, a fully automated and language-agnostic framework for synthesizing mutation operators to support mutation-based compiler fuzzing.
-The core idea behind \ourtool is to automate the entire mutator lifecycle, from discovery and design to implementation, by coordinating specialized LLM agents that extract compiler-specific insights from historical bug reports in open-source repositories (e.g., GitHub).
+\smalltitle{Our work} We introduce \ourtool, a fully automated, cross-language framework for synthesizing mutation operators to support mutation-based compiler fuzzing.
+The core idea behind \ourtool is to automate the entire mutator lifecycle, from discovery and design to implementation, by coordinating multiple specialized LLM agents that extract compiler-specific insights from historical bug reports in open-source repositories (e.g., GitHub).
 These real-world bug reports help identify bug-prone language features and provide concrete test programs that reveal compiler failures, allowing LLMs to focus on patterns that have previously caused actual bugs and produce more targeted and effective mutations.
 At a high level, \ourtool (1)~analyzes real-world bug reports to identify language features prone to compiler bugs and formulates corresponding mutator specifications, (2)~synthesizes concrete mutator implementations based on these specifications, and (3)~validates and refines the generated mutators to ensure their correctness and effectiveness.
+In addition, we propose an adaptive seed enhancement technique aimed at improving the diversity of the original seed corpus, which includes both historical bug reports and official test cases.